Green Valley Ranch

 Turf Grill: Primarily, this place serves coffee shop style sandwiches, like hamburgers, cheesesteaks and clubs.
 The great thing is they open really early so you can get your cheeseburger for breakfast.

-The fast food joints lining one wall include overpriced food and beverage from The Coffee Bean and Tea Leaf, Tropical Smoothie Café, Panda Express, Fatburger, Village Pizza and Wing Stop.
+The fast food joints lining one wall include overpriced food and beverage from The Coffee Bean and Tea Leaf, Tropical Smoothie Caf�, Panda Express, Fatburger, U-Swirl Yogurt, Village Pizza and Wing Stop.
+Quinn's Irish Pub serves not-very-Irish finger foods like pizza skins and chicken fingers.

 Drop Bar: If your turtleneck is clean and you're happy with how that goatee is growing in, you will fit in at this ridiculousy overbaked concept bar.
 It's a round bar in the center of the table game pit, with a thin veil separating it from the unhip gamblers.
 The chairs and sofas are more from the they-look-cool school than the comnfortable one.
 Drinks are overpriced, but there are lots of attractive people in their twenties hanging out.